-For example, I often give salary negotiation advice to friends and family for free, when I normally charge $125/hour.
+For example, once in awhile I give salary negotiation advice to friends and family for free vs. charging my standard hourly rate.
 I did that just yesterday to a former student of mine.
 But I’d like to make it more formal.

 The WDS made it easy to make that next step.